michaelzg/michaelzg.github.io/_posts/2018-09-03-akka-actor-fsm-comparison-part1.md

 // ...
 ```

-This also means upon error handling we can work with `scala.util.{Success, Failure}` and we don't have to remember that the error result in `akka.actor.Status.Failure`.
+This also means upon error handling we can work with `scala.util.{Success, Failure}` and we don't have to remember that the error results in `akka.actor.Status.Failure`.

 #### Typed Actor: Interacting with Another Actor via `asks` and Timers